 What is Atlantis?

-Maybe you saw one of your pre-med friends post a picture from Genova, Italy, in a pair of scrubs so you clicked on the tagged account.
+Maybe you saw one of your pre-med friends post a picture from Genova, Italy, in a pair of scrubs.
 Maybe before that you passed a poster in the hall at your university, or heard your pre-med advisor mention it at an informational meeting about summer opportunities.
 Shadowing abroad with Atlantis.
 What is it?
 Why would pre-med students be interested?
 How would you benefit?

 An Atlantis program is an opportunity for students who are passionate about medicine and international exchange to gain valuable clinical experience by shadowing doctors for 20+ hours a week in a different country (think Spain, Portugal, Italy, Greece, Croatia, etc.).
 For a period of three to six weeks, students accompany physicians on their rounds in the hospital, rotating into a new specialty each week.
 By so doing, students are able to see different areas of medicine, compare their own healthcare system with that of a foreign country, and enjoy a summer that will shape a new perspective to guide them throughout their pre-med path and beyond.
 There are also opportunities for MCAT prep and network building among doctors and like minded pre-med students.
 When they’re not in the hospital, students participate in full-day excursions, group meals, and even have their weekends free.

 It sounds pretty great, so what might make you hesitate about shadowing abroad?
 Here are some questions to consider.
 The Atlantis program is an opportunity that you pay for, with costs ranging from $2000 to $6000, depending on the length and location of the program you choose (not including the price of plane tickets and personal travel).
 As a student, that can be a substantial investment!

 Is that really affordable?